devaramnye/qr-code-component-challange/README.md

 ### What I learned

 I learned today that I should avoid setting heights in my CSS as it loses responsivness.
-I tryed to start with Mobile-first workFlow but I still have some issues in understanding if my current work is really Mobile-first workFlow.
+I tryed to start with Mobile-first workFlow.
 Using percentage in widths in relative to the parent is a good way to work responsive.
 I learned from Grace-Snow to use (rem) for max-width as it makes better experience for user who change their device/browser font-size.
 As well I learned to never use px for font-size, so in this project and in the future I will use rem for font-size.
 I played a little abit with margin and padding which gave me a deeper dive of understanding.

 ```html